estelle/flexbox/draft/04_flex_examples.md

 To ensure the `nav` was on it's own line, we would have included a flex basis value of 100% with `flex: 100%;`.
 The `order: -1` would have made it display before its sibling `aside` and `article`.

-Our HTML is slightly different: instead of an article and an aside, we have three sections in the `main` part of the page.
+In our next example, our HTML is slightly different: instead of an `article` and an `aside`, we have three `section`s in the `main` part of the page.

 ## Power Grid Home Page